LathamAudio/LathamAudioWebsite/projects/content/posts/0001-3dGameKitWwise.md

 5. Search for "3d Game Kit" in the Unity Asset Store.
 Download and import it into your project, approving any popups (this can take a while).

+6. Close Unity

 Open first 3d Game Kit scene
-6. Once complete you can find and open the Start scene by going to "Assets\3dGameKit\Scenes\" in the Project window

-7. Try playing 3dGameKit to see if will run by pressing Play button, once successful you can close Unity

-8. Download [3dGameKitWwise_WwiseProject.zip](https://drive.google.com/file/d/12sdJIlbeuURle7mnvwCzz62_KizaedJl/view?usp=sharing) here and unzip the contents into the 3dGameKitWwise Unity project folder.
+7. Download [3dGameKitWwise_WwiseProject.zip](https://drive.google.com/file/d/12sdJIlbeuURle7mnvwCzz62_KizaedJl/view?usp=sharing) here and unzip the contents into the your Unity project folder.

 Install Wwise
 10. Download & install the Wwise Launcher at http://www.audiokinetic.com/

-11. Install Wwise 2019.1.8 You only need to select the Authoring tool & SDK at this time, no plugins are needed for this project
+11. Install Wwise 2024.1.2 You only need to select the Authoring tool & SDK at this time, no plugins are needed for this project

 12. In the Wwise Launcher go to the Unity tab and choose "Integrate Wwise Into Project..." for the 3dGameKitWwise Unity project